 At best, angry replies make you seem childish.
 There’s no way to read them without imagining a baby throwing a tantrum.
-At worst, they make you seem like the scam artist.
+At worst, they make you seem like the scammer.

 How to Respond

-All responses to Feedback should show the utmost professionalism.
+All responses to bad feedback should show the utmost professionalism.
 The only emotion that should come through, if any, is sincerity about an apology.

 With an Apology